Kipper und Wipper: History

 During Kipper und Wipper, there were two forms of debasement.
 To finance the Thirty Years' War, which was occurring simultaneously, coins were either shaved down or melted.
 By clipping or shaving coins, the amount of silver or precious metal in the coin decreased.
-Additionally, by melting coins, mixing them with lesser metals, making new coins, and circulating them, the nominal value, face value, greater deferred from the melt value or value of the metal in the coin.
+Additionally, by melting coins, mixing them with lesser metals, making new coins, and circulating them, the nominal value, or face value, diverged further from the melt value or value of the metal in the coin.
+A standard weight could expose coins made underweight by clipping and wear, but it could not establish the fineness of an alloyed coin whose total weight was still correct.